VictorCabrejos/genai-pdf-qa-bot/docs/guides/student-setup-guide.md

 http://127.0.0.1:8000
 ```

-You should now see the landing page of the GenAI PDF Q&A Bot.
+You should now see the landing page of the GenAI PDF Q&A Bot, featuring an animated PDF robot.

 ## Common Issues and Troubleshooting

+### Database Connection Issues

+If you encounter database errors:
+- Verify your PostgreSQL service is running
+- Check that your database credentials in `.env` are correct
+- Ensure you've run the migrations with `alembic upgrade head`
+- Make sure the pgvector extension is properly installed

 ### API Key Issues